euler-teach-literacy/custom-typing/README.md

 - auto clicker or typer
 - ???

-# Updates of v3.3:
+# Updates of v3.4:
-- Spamming mode
+- fixed several bugs

 ### made by - Salty fish and Euler
 #### salty-salted-fish & euler-teach-literacy